manoj19-github/manoj19-github/README.md

-currently i am working as a MERN stack developer at Fleapo Corporation.
-I am very good in Frontend development and Javascript backend development
+In present I am working as a MERN stack developer at Fleapo Corporation.
+I am very good in Frontend development as well as Javascript backend development

 * 🌍  I'm based in Kolkata
 * 🖥️  See my portfolio at [santra-manoj-portfolio](https://santra-manoj-portfolio.vercel.app)